 The process of how these mycotoxins interfere and or inhibit these pathways is explained very well in a great 2102 study where researchers had found that the three of these proposed pathways cause damage to the intestinal tract, leading to reduced absorptive capacity or impaired intestinal barrier function.
 The following section will review the current literature, focusing on the effects of mycotoxins, particularly aflatoxin (AF), fumonisin (FUM), and deoxynivaenol (DON) on the intestine to further elucidate the possible relationship between mycotoxin exposure and growth.

-Here is an image of the conceptual framework for the effect of mycotoxin exposure on growth retardation from the study.
+Here the conceptual framework for the effect of mycotoxin exposure on growth retardation from the study.
 The proposed pathways are:

 - inhibition of protein synthesis (AF, DON)

 - inhibition of ceramide synthase (FUM).
 Inhibition of protein synthesis can result in physical alterations to the intestine, leading to malabsorption of nutrients and impaired intestinal barrier function, similar to the pathology in EE.

 The researchers proposed that the intestine is a major target for the toxic effects of all 3, resulting in impaired nutrient uptake and intestinal pathology.

 Persistent diarrhea results in impaired nutrient uptake.
 Altered intestinal architecture and can result in a loss of enzymes, leading to malabsorption of a variety of nutrients; most notably, associated with zinc deficiency.
 Various mycotoxins may therefore share a convergent pathway in which mucosal damage can lead to impaired nutrient absorption and/or increased intestinal permeability, pathology that resembles the changes.(1)